Skip to the content.

 $schema string Optional; points editors at the JSON Schema.

-extends string[] Other ruleman config files to inherit rules from, resolved relative to this file.
+extends string[] Other ruleman configs to inherit rules from: a path, or an installed npm package.
 Cycles are detected and rejected.

 rules Rule[] The checks to run, in order.